xxchan/xxchan.github.io/_posts/2022-02-07-paxos-hard.md

 ---

 Another evaluation that Paxos does not provide a good foundation for building *practical* implementations in *real-world* systems may be true.
 However, I think this is just a **non-goal** for Paxos.
 It talks about an elegant way to solve a theoretical problem.
-It just **doesn't care** much about how you implement it in the read-world...
+It just **doesn't care** much about how you implement it in the real-world...
 I think Lamport is also a more theoretical researcher.
 (He established the foundation of the distributed computing theory.)
 Real-world stuff may not be that attractive to theory researchers, if the problem is not theoretically interesting.

 ---